-Results 1–10 of 56 for "Curriculum"X related to "People are not their disabilities" Refine Your Search Refine Your Search TopicEducation (44)Personality (11)Children (4)HIV & AIDS (4)Race (4) 7 more... [+] Learning & memory (3)Testing issues (2)Bullying (1)Death & dying (1)Emotional health (1)Schizophrenia (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorNogare, Mario A. (2)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Britton, Paula J. (1)Davidson, Margaret (1) 20 more... [+] Dollinger, Stephen J. (1)Dwyer, Carol (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Hide details Results 1–10 of 56 Previous 1 2 3 ...
+Results 1–10 of 56 for "Curriculum"X related to "People are not their disabilities" Refine Your Search Refine Your Search TopicEducation (44)Personality (11)Children (4)HIV & AIDS (4)Race (4) 7 more... [+] Learning & memory (3)Testing issues (2)Bullying (1)Death & dying (1)Emotional health (1)Schizophrenia (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorNogare, Mario A. (2)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Britton, Paula J. (1)Davidson, Margaret (1) 20 more... [+] Dollinger, Stephen J. (1)Dwyer, Carol (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Hide details Results 1–10 of 56 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 4.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 5.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 6.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)7.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.
-Curriculum 8.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
-Curriculum 9.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 4.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 5.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 6.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 7.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)8.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
+Curriculum 9.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
 Curriculum 10.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 56 for "Curriculum"X related to "People are not their disabilities"